mahbu006/encephalopretest/README.md

 # Encephalo Investments - Quantitative Developer Pre-Test
-## William Risher
+## Raiyan Mahbub

 # Part 1: git
 - clone this repository
 - create a branch, name it `exam/<your name>` (e.g. `exam/wrisher`)
-- edit this .md file, change "Raiyan Mahbub" to your name.
+- edit this .md file, change "William Risher" to your name.
 - commit and push your changes to the remote

 # Part 2: python